 Trends, regional variation and clinical characteristics of recipients of antivirals and neutralising monoclonal antibodies

-Trends, regional variation and clinical characteristics of recipients of antivirals and neutralising monoclonal antibodies for non-hospitalised COVID-19: a descriptive cohort study of 23.4 million people in OpenSAFELY
+Trends, variation, and clinical characteristics of recipients of antiviral drugs and neutralising monoclonal antibodies for covid-19 in community settings: retrospective, descriptive cohort study of 23.4 million people in OpenSAFELY

 Background: From December 16th 2021, antivirals and neutralising monoclonal antibodies (nMABs) were available to treat high-risk non-hospitalised patients with COVID-19 in England.

 Aims: To ascertain patient eligibility status and describe coverage of antiviral drugs and neutralising monoclonal antibodies (nMAB) as treatment for COVID-19 in community settings in England.